trustworthyaiday/trustworthyaiday.github.io/program.md

 classes: wide
 author_profile: false
 ---
-KDD Trustworthy AI Day 2022 will take place on **August 15, 2022, 8am-5pm PST**.
+KDD Trustworthy AI Day 2022 will take place on **August 15, 2022, 8am-5pm EDT**.
 To attend the event, please register for the [KDD 2022 Conference](https://www.kdd.org/kdd2022/registration.html).
 You can register using the one "One-Day Conference" option if you only want to attend the _Trustworthy AI Day_.

 <table class="tg">
 <tbody>